ndjadi/sw-summit-cloud-workshop/README.md

 Some components of the architecture have been deployed ahead of the workshop (in order to save some time).
 We will primarily focus on building The Kinesis Data Analytics and the Kinesis Data firehose components.
 #### 1. Connect to your temporary AWS accounts
-Go to https://dashboard.eventengine.run and enter the hash number you've been provided with and open the AWS Console Welcome to your temporary AWS account.
+Go to https://dashboard.eventengine.run and enter the hash number you've been provided with and open the AWS Console.
+Welcome to your temporary AWS account.
 #### 2. Retrieve your Amazon API gateway endpoint
 In the AWS console, navigate to CloudFormation.
 On the deployed stack output, copy the API Gateway endpoint, and make sure you are using this endpoint in your Octave cloud actions to send data to AWS.